paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3061-chapter-3061.md

 #### Ex.
 Ord.
 No. 13287.
 Preserve America
 Ex.
 Ord.
 No. 13287, Mar.
 3, 2003, 68 F.R.
 10635, provided:

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including the National Historic Preservation Act ([16 U.S.C.
-470](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470&num=0&edition=prelim) et seq.)[see [54 U.S.C.
+By the authority vested in me as President by the Constitution and the laws of the United States of America, including the National Historic Preservation Act ([former] [16 U.S.C.
+470](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470&num=0&edition=prelim) et seq.) [see [54 U.S.C.
 300301](./chapter-3003-chapter-3003.md#section-300301) et seq.]
 (NHPA) and the National Environmental Policy Act [of 1969] ([42 U.S.C.
 4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.), it is hereby ordered:

 Section 1.
 Statement of Policy.
 It is the policy of the Federal Government to provide leadership in preserving America’s heritage by actively advancing the protection, enhancement, and contemporary use of the historic properties owned by the Federal Government, and by promoting intergovernmental cooperation and partnerships for the preservation and use of historic properties.
 The Federal Government shall recognize and manage the historic properties in its ownership as assets that can support department and agency missions while contributing to the vitality and economic well-being of the Nation’s communities and fostering a broader appreciation for the development of the United States and its underlying values.
 Where consistent with executive branch department and agency missions, governing law, applicable preservation standards, and where appropriate, executive branch departments and agencies (“agency” or “agencies”) shall advance this policy through the protection and continued use of the historic properties owned by the Federal Government, and by pursuing partnerships with State and local governments, Indian tribes, and the private sector to promote the preservation of the unique cultural heritage of communities and of the Nation and to realize the economic benefit that these properties can provide.
 Agencies shall maximize efforts to integrate the policies, procedures, and practices of the NHPA and this order into their program activities in order to efficiently and effectively advance historic preservation objectives in the pursuit of their missions.

 Sec.
 2. Building Preservation Partnerships.
 When carrying out its mission activities, each agency, where consistent with its mission and governing authorities, and where appropriate, shall seek partnerships with State and local governments, Indian tribes, and the private sector to promote local economic development and vitality through the use of historic properties in a manner that contributes to the long-term preservation and productive use of those properties.
 Each agency shall examine its policies, procedures, and capabilities to ensure that its actions encourage, support, and foster public-private initiatives and investment in the use, reuse, and rehabilitation of historic properties, to the extent such support is not inconsistent with other provisions of law, the Secretary of the Interior’s Standards for Archeology and Historic Preservation, and essential national department and agency mission requirements.

 Sec.
 3. Improving Federal Agency Planning and Accountability. (a) Accurate information on the state of Federally owned historic properties is essential to achieving the goals of this order and to promoting community economic development through local partnerships.
-Each agency with real property management responsibilities shall prepare an assessment of the current status of its inventory of historic properties required by section 110(a)(2) of the NHPA ([16 U.S.C.
-470h–2(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470h–2/a/2&num=0&edition=prelim))[see [54 U.S.C.
+Each agency with real property management responsibilities shall prepare an assessment of the current status of its inventory of historic properties required by section 110(a)(2) of the NHPA ([former] [16 U.S.C.
+470h–2(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470h–2/a/2&num=0&edition=prelim)) [see [54 U.S.C.
 306102](./chapter-3061-chapter-3061.md#section-306102)], the general condition and management needs of such properties, and the steps underway or planned to meet those management needs.
 The assessment shall also include an evaluation of the suitability of the agency’s types of historic properties to contribute to community economic development initiatives, including heritage tourism, taking into account agency mission needs, public access considerations, and the long-term preservation of the historic properties.
 No later than September 30, 2004, each covered agency shall complete a report of the assessment and make it available to the Chairman of the Advisory Council on Historic Preservation (Council) and the Secretary of the Interior (Secretary).

-(b) No later than September 30, 2004, each agency with real property management responsibilities shall review its regulations, management policies, and operating procedures for compliance with sections 110 and 111 of the NHPA [former]([16 U.S.C.
-470h–2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470h–2&num=0&edition=prelim) & 470–3) and make the results of its review available to the Council and the Secretary.
+(b) No later than September 30, 2004, each agency with real property management responsibilities shall review its regulations, management policies, and operating procedures for compliance with sections 110 and 111 of the NHPA [former] ([16 U.S.C.
+470h–2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470h–2&num=0&edition=prelim) & 470[h]–3 [see [54 U.S.C.
+306101](./chapter-3061-chapter-3061.md#section-306101) to 306107, 306109 to 306114, 306121, 306122]) and make the results of its review available to the Council and the Secretary.
 If the agency determines that its regulations, management policies, and operating procedures are not in compliance with those authorities, the agency shall make amendments or revisions to bring them into compliance.

 (c) Each agency with real property management responsibilities shall, by September 30, 2005, and every third year thereafter, prepare a report on its progress in identifying, protecting, and using historic properties in its ownership and make the report available to the Council and the Secretary.
 The Council shall incorporate this data into a report on the state of the Federal Government’s historic properties and their contribution to local economic development and submit this report to the President by February 15, 2006, and every third year thereafter.